MinaRashad/Pass-the-Plate/README.md

 And with **geolocation at its core**, Pass The Plate ensures that food moves efficiently—from those who have it to those who need it—**right within the same community**.

-This integrated, location-first approach makes Pass The Plate more than just a food-sharing app—it's a powerful engine not for reducing waste; it’s also about amplifying generosity, increasing access, and building stronger local food ecosystems.
+This integrated, location-first approach makes Pass The Plate more than just a food-sharing app—it's a powerful engine not just for reducing food waste; it’s also about amplifying generosity, increasing access, and building stronger local food ecosystems.

 ---